 These are three of our more unique stone shapes and how three different carat weights look for each one to help guide your decision.

 This cut looks very similar at first glance to the classic Round Brilliant cut.
 However, the slightly squared edges maximize carat weight so that the Nexus Diamond looks larger.
-A smaller center stone will look more substantial in a Cushion cut than does a Round Brilliant cut in the same size.
+A smaller center stone will look more substantial in a cushion cut engagement ring than a Round Brilliant cut in the same size.
 Those subtly squared edges work equally as well with thin and wider bands.

 This vintage-inspired emerald cut engagement rings is coming into style with modern brides.
 The Emerald cut looks true to its carat weight.
 The rectangular silhouette elongates fingers and can support wider bands, but you can make a smaller stone appear a bit larger with a slender band.
 The stepped facets beautifully highlight the clarity and colorless quality of the Nexus Diamond.